itinero/streetscan-planner/docs/README.md

 The only columns actually used here are `LAT` and `LON`.
 The tool will take the first line as it's starting location and generate an optimized route along all the locations that come after.

+###### GeoJson

+This tool also takes GeoJSON files in WGS84 projection.
+It will read all point geometries from the file and use them as locations.
+The first point will be taken as the starting point.

+###### Running

 You can run the tool with custom input as follows:

 - Linux/macos: `.\StreetScan.Planner locations.csv`